druzevda/typing_instructor/README.md

 - 0.4 version(only avalable in develop branch)
     - more keys
     - min max wordsize
+    - main weighMaster, for all modes
+    - more logs
     - exit logic
     - key info
     - arrows